Founder & CEO

 Patxi Pastor – 1982

 The Celebration of the Sea Foundation was founded by Patxi Pastor to INSPIRE, EDUCATE and ENGAGE people around the world to protect the ocean and the world’s natural resources.
-A specific focus of all our initiatives is to develop resilient communities and promote STREAM (Science, Technology, Recreation, Engineering, Arts & Music) education and career paths.
+A specific focus of all our initiatives is to develop resilient communities and promote STREAM (Science, Technology, Resiliency, Engineering, Arts & Music) education and career paths.
 Patxi is also a co-creator of both The Miami Beach High School Academy of Marine and Environmental Science (AMES) and The Miami Beach High School SCUBA Club, which has included full scholarships for underprivileged students provided by the United States Navy.
 He was appointed by City of Miami Beach Commissioner Jerry Libbin as a founding member of the City of Miami Beach’s Sustainability Committee.
 Patxi is a senior executive and entrepreneur with over 30 years of expertise in funding and running entertainment and technology companies.
 He has continued to create and produce numerous major ground-breaking entertainment marketing events and campaigns for the world’s leading brands and celebrities.

 Patxi recently served as the Chief Marketing Officer for The City of Miami Beach’s historic Centennial Celebrations.
 The year 2015 marked the City of Miami Beach’s 100th anniversary which has been highlighted by a year-long schedule of spectacular events including an extraordinary mega beach concert featuring performances by global superstars Andrea Bocelli, Gloria Estefan, Barry Gibb, Wyclef, Flo Rida, Dave Mason, Jon Secada, Ky-Mani Marley, Jamaican super-group Third World and official DJ of the Miami Heat, DJ Irie.
 These Centennial events provided an unprecedented platform from which The City of Miami Beach focused public attention on it’s spectacular marine and coastal ecology with an emphasis on climate change strategies for the future.